How Do You Remove Ice Dams From Your Roof ?

-Incredibly common in our region, ice dams are a buildup of ice that forms along the edge of your roof and can prevent water and melting snow from draining away from your roof.
-As the ice forms, it can back up along your roof and shingles- expanding and contracting- creating damage and leaks in your roof, walls, insulation and ceiling.
+Ice dams are incredibly common in Massachusetts.
+They are a buildup of ice that forms along the edge of your roof and can prevent water and melting snow from draining away from your roof.
+Heat loss from the top portion of the roof causes the snow to melt.

 Prevent Ice Dams with these Helpful Hints

 Equalize the attic temperature with the outside air temperature as much as possible:

 - Seal attic entry points.

 - Make sure bath and kitchen vents are properly exhausted through the roof.

 - Add vents to soffits for passive air flow.

 - Insulate the attic floor; the U.S. Department of Energy recommends R38-R60 grade insulation.

 - Closed-cell foam insulation systems are expensive but effective in preventing heat transfer and melting.